 10 Best Payment Gateways in Singapore: Fees Compared [2026] 2026

 Compare fees, settlement times, and PayNow support for Stripe, HitPay, Airwallex, and 7 more Singapore payment gateways.
-Updated for 2026.
+Includes 2026 fee tables and quick-pick recommendations by business type.

 Looking for the best payment gateway in Singapore?
 From Stripe and PayPal to regional specialists like HitPay, 2C2P, and cross-border leaders like Airwallex, each gateway handles fees, settlement speeds, and PayNow support differently — and your choice directly affects your margins and conversion rates.